 Here is a list of parts and tools you will need to perform do-it-yourself maintenance.
 Remember all Toyota parts are designed in metric sizes, so your tools must be metric.

-CHECKING THE ENGINE OIL LEVEL Parts (if level is low):
+CHECKING THE ENGINE OIL LEVEL

 "Toyota Genuine Motor Oil" or equivalent